ollegreen/Retail_Sales_Demand_Predictions/Proposal/capstone_proposal.md

 #### Size of total dataset

 The different files containts the following amount of data:
-* Features data set.csv - 182 rows, 12 columns
+* Features data set.csv - 8190 rows, 12 columns
-* sales data-set.csv - 143 rows, 5 columns
+* train.csv - 421 570 rows, 5 columns
-* Stores data-set.csv - 45 rows, 3 columns
+* test.csv - 115 064 rows, 4 columns

 #### How will we work with these files

 From my inital analysis, we will try to at least merge the features and sales data-set to find potentially find ways to utilise the data to improve our forecast.
-Some dates seems to be missing for the sales data vs the features data, but we will address that as we move on with the analysis to find the best forecast method.
+Some dates seems to be missing for the sales data vs the features data, but that will address before we move on to use the data to  analyse and finding the best forecast method.

 ### Solution Statement